openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 In this case *jpylyzer* analyses all files that have a *.jp2* extension in directory */home/myJP2s* and all its subdirectories.

+### ‘packetmarkers’ option

+When this option is enabled, jpylyzer will report the properties of the following packet-level codestream markers:

+- PLM (packet length, main header) marker
+- PPM (packed packet headers, main header) marker
+- PLT (packet length, tile-part header) marker
+- PPT (packed packet headers, tile-part header) marker

+By default these are excluded from the output, in order to prevent excessive output size.

 ### ‘wrapper’ option (deprecated)